Our FMCG Sector Insight comes from Johann-H Nagel, CPM Germany CEO.

 While learning 1 should be a fundamental part of the discount strategy of A-brands, learnings 2 and 3 can also be applied by B/C brands in their attempt to focus on the business outside discount which is still 62% of the German FMCG market.

 Focus is the name of the game.
-Focusing on your FMCG-sales-force is the answer of how to survive outside and without discount channel listing.
-A well trained and staffed sales force will drive your brands through on shelf visibility and extra class secondary placements.
+Focusing on your FMCG sales force is the answer on how to survive outside and without discount channel listing.
+A well trained and staffed sales force will drive your brands through on-shelf visibility and extra class secondary placements.
 The sales force will be able to place extra promotions and benefits that help the retailer build shopper experience and sharpen his profile.
 A key driver for your own and your retailers’ revenue.